healthykitchen101/healthykitchen101.com/kettles/reviews/bella/bella-ceramic-kettle-14745.md

 Wiping the interior of the Bella Ceramic Gooseneck Electric Kettle 14745.

 Cleaning the Bella is very straightforward and we recommend doing it weekly, especially on the inside as the kettle doesn’t have a limescale mesh filter (+3).
-In addition to the lid being removable, the opening is large enough for an adult hand to fit through and wipe the interior when necessary (+4).
+In addition to the removable lid , the opening is large enough for an adult hand to fit through and easily wipe the interior(+4).